Australian Subscription Library: History

-However, the limited number of shareholder caused ongoing financial difficulties for the library who finally decided in 1869 to offer the building and books to the Government to clear their debts.
-On 22 September 1869, the government bought for £1500 the Library's books and also rented their building for 12 months at £800 in advance, also holding the right to buy that building for £4000 or over.
+However, the limited number of shareholders caused ongoing financial difficulties for the library who finally decided in 1869 to offer the building and books to the Government to clear their debts.
+On 22 September 1869, the government bought the Library's books for £1500 and also rented their building for 12 months at £800 in advance, also holding the right to buy that building for £4000 or over.

 Mr Walker, the Inspector of Public Charities, was appointed its new Librarian, while Mr Hawley, the old Librarian, was appointed as his assistant.
 The new libraries collections included transfers of books and records held in other Government Departments and the addition of the Judge Wise collection of Australian material.
 On 30 September the building reopened as the Free Public Library with the new management.
 After 40 years work, there was a library in Sydney with free access to magazines, journals and books.